 Most of the time, Amazon sellers have trouble bridging the cash flow gap, simply because there’s a considerable time gap between sales and when Amazon gets around to paying you.

-As we’ve learned from the previous paragraphs, cash flow is vital to the survival and success of Amazon FBA sellers.
+As we’ve learned, managing cash flow is vital to the survival and success of Amazon FBA sellers.
 It spells the difference between running a thriving business and stagnation.
-When presented with any growth opportunities, having a healthy level of working capital is vital to being able to act quickly in response to the prospect of raking in more sales.
+When presented with any growth opportunities, having a healthy level of working capital is vital to being able to act quickly in response to the prospect.

 To deal with working capital issues, you need to know how to bridge the cash flow gap, and have a reliable source of third party financing.